 Lien/Impound/Export Records

-They tell you if the vehicle has any outstanding loans, liens, or judgments against it, or if it has been impounded or exported to another country.
+You can find out if the vehicle has any outstanding loans, liens, or judgments against it, or if it has been impounded or exported to another country.
 You want to avoid buying a car that has financial obligations or legal issues attached to it.

 Title Checks